bdecentgmbh/moodle-mod_pulse/README.md

 8. Pulse completion status: This section provides information about the user's completion status for each activity.
 The completion criteria can be set by the teacher or administrator.

 The report can be exported to various formats such as CSV, Excel, and PDF for further analysis or sharing.
 This report helps course creators and administrators to track the progress of their students, monitor engagement, and identify areas where improvements can be made.

+## Changelog:

+### [1.3] - 2023-04-22
+- Moved the lib functions to separate functions for better codebase management
+- Fixed the issue of missing records in downloaded reports
+- Renamed the EmailVars class to pulse_emailvars for improved clarity and consistency

+### [1.1] - 2019-08-17
+- Initial release of the Pulse plugin for Moodle
+- Supports notifications for module availability and completion
+- Supports credits for completion of specific modules
+- Includes presets for easy setup and configuration

+## Troubleshooting Hints

+By following these troubleshooting hints, you should be able to diagnose and resolve common issues with Pulse in Moodle.
+If you continue to experience issues, consider reaching out to the Moodle community or contacting the Pulse support team for further assistance.

+1. **Cron not running regularly:** Check your Moodle site's cron settings and ensure that the cron job is running at the desired frequency.
+You can also try manually running the cron job to see if it resolves the issue.

+2. **Scheduled task failed:** Check the Moodle logs for any error messages related to the task that failed.
+Ensure that the task is properly configured and that all required settings are in place.
+If you are experiencing high query loads with Pulse, consider upgrading your server configuration to improve performance.
+You may also want to check for any other processes or plugins that may be causing high server loads and address them accordingly."

+Please note that upgrading the server configuration may not always be necessary or sufficient to resolve high query load issues, and it is important to identify and address any underlying causes of the issue.
+If you continue to experience performance issues with Pulse, consider the Pulse support team for further assistance.

+3. **Course not running:** Check that the course is properly configured and that all necessary resources and activities are available.
+Verify that the course start date is correct and that all access restrictions are properly set.

+4. **Pulse hidden:** Check the course settings to ensure that Pulse is enabled and visible to students.
+Verify that Pulse is enabled and visible to students in the course modules.
+Check for any issues with the Pulse module settings, such as access restrictions or enrollment issues.

+5. **No students enrolled:** Verify that the course is properly set up and that students have been enrolled.
+Check for any enrollment restrictions or issues that may be preventing students from accessing the course.

+6. **Course hidden:** Check the course settings to ensure that the course is enabled and visible to students.
+Verify that the course is properly placed in the correct category and that all necessary permissions are in place.

+7. **No email configured:** Verify that the email settings for Pulse are properly configured.
+Check for any issues with the email server or SMTP settings.
+Test the email settings by sending a test email.

+8. **Course end date:** Check that the course end date is correctly set and that all course activities and resources are available until the end of the course.
+Verify that any access restrictions or conditions are properly configured to allow students to complete the course on time.